zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 }
 ```

-2. Required IAM Policies
+2. **Required IAM Policies**
-In addition to the basic SageMaker permissions, you'll need:
+In addition to the basic SageMaker permissions, the AWS credentials used by the service connector (or provided directly to the orchestrator) need the following permissions to create and manage scheduled pipelines:

 ```json
 {